-To create this article, I took the 20 most popular states for Siberian huskies and found out the average price that breeders typically charge.
-I’ll cover additional info on how much huskies cost to own every month.
+I took the 20 most popular states for Siberian huskies and found out the average price that breeders typically charge.
+And I didn’t forget those in the UK either!
+I’ll also cover additional info on how much huskies cost to own on a monthly basis.

 How Much Do Siberian Huskies Cost?

 The average cost of a Siberian husky in the USA is $700 – $1300.
-This varies from state to state, bloodline, breeder, and overall availability.
+Prices vary depending on location, blood lineage, the breeder, markings & colors, availability, and registration status.

 The breeder and the dog’s pedigree will also affect the cost of the husky.
 Husky’s with a “better” bloodline and pedigree can be upwards of $2000.
 By “better” this usually means of show dog quality.